Mixing Prints; Diane Kennedy Style

 Dancer Gia Holman wearing a Diane Kennedy Black and White Bamboo outfit

-Pictured above, Metro Tunic and Smarty Pants
+Pictured above, Metro Tunic and Smarty Pants.

 Step outside your comfort zone and try some print mixing for yourself!